hoffmann-muki/model-reconstruction-using-counterfactuals/README.md

 ```

 Caveats and notes:
-- KNN now builds per-class pools and a global fallback search to return *real samples* as fallback counterfactuals (preferred over centroids).
+- KNN now builds per-class pools and a global fallback search to return *real samples* as fallback counterfactuals.
 This increases the chance a fallback CF is actionable and labeled appropriately.
 - DiCE receives `desired_class=int(cf_target_class)` when provided.
 For binary tasks, `desired_class='opposite'` is used by default.
 - ROAR/IterativeSearch are passed `num_classes` where applicable; ROAR uses a nearest-neighbor fallback that returns a real sample if the recourse solver fails for multiclass targets.
 - The code emits pandas FutureWarnings around concat operations; they are non-fatal.

 Tests:
-- A small pytest `tests/test_iris_smoke.py` is included as a smoke test.
+- A small smoke pytest (`tests/test_iris_smoke.py`) is included.
 Run it with:
 ```bash
 PYTHONPATH=. pytest -q tests/test_iris_smoke.py
 ```